 - Dress the cross in the shirt and overalls.
 We ended up putting the bottom part of the cross into one of the legs, but you can also cut a hole in the crotch and have it come through the middle.

-- Stuff the clothes with an old hay-bale.
-We stuffed and we stuffed and we stuffed until he was as full as we wanted him.
-You can stuff with pine needles or other soft substance placed inside a trash bag as well.
+- Stuff the clothes with an old hay-bale, pine needles, or other soft substance placed inside a trash bag.
 You can also tie the ends of the wrists and ankles with twine so the stuffing doesn’t come out.

-- Make a head out of a pumpkin or burlap and an old ball.
+- Make a head out of a pumpkin, burlap, or an old ball.

-- Make a face.
-I used a hot glue gun to attach buttons for his eyes and glued on embroidery thread for his smile.
-But you could even draw it on with a marker.
+- Make a face with a marker or use a hot glue gun to attach buttons for eyes and embroidery thread for a smile.

 - Secure his head to the wooden cross.
 You can cut a hole in the bottom of the pumpkin and push it through the top of the cross.
 If you are using a ball and fabric you can use a staple gun.

 - Secure his hat to his head using hot glue or safety pins.

 - Put extra straw coming out of his hands and feet.